 - Main body, where you show how this and that should be implemented.

-Another great example here would be Miro’s article on how to export a board in different formats.
+Another great example here would be Miro’s piece on how to export a board in different formats.
 Not only is this template packed with images, graphics, and numerous asterisks, but it also has this little hack at the end of the article: an FAQ section.

 3. Customer onboarding routine